 Foods that are high in dietary cholesterol but not as high in saturated fat, like egg yolks and shellfish, should also be substantially limited.
 The great majority of studies (those not funded by special interest groups) indicate that the more dietary cholesterol we eat, the higher our blood cholesterol rises, and the more artery-damaging plaque we accumulate.

 The Complete Program For Lowering Cholesterol With Little Or No Medication.
 Includes Recipes and Meal Plan.
 Get the Ultimate Guide For Lowering LDL Cholesterol Naturally

 In fact, “the amount of cholesterol in the average American diet increases serum [blood] cholesterol much more than the amount of trans fat,” sums up Dr. Marquit.

 Moving forward… Keep enjoying egg whites, an excellent source of protein and nutrients.

 But most importantly, keep enjoying an overall food plan, like the Pritikin Eating Plan, that is full of whole, naturally fiber-rich foods like fruits, vegetables, whole grains, and legumes (beans), as well as moderate amounts of nonfat dairy and seafood.

-In fact, Pritikin guidelines mirror in many ways the proposed 2015 U.S. Dietary Guidelines.
+In fact, Pritikin guidelines mirror in many ways the 2015-2020 U.S. Dietary Guidelines.

 Its Executive Summary states: